Writing: Colin Le Sueur

 When resting at a bonfire, you can focus on the imbued power and enhance your might.

-While resting, spend 1 soul to permanently increase one of the following attributes: STR, DEX, WIT, SPI, or Vitality.
+While resting, spend 1 soul to permanently increase one of the following attributes: Strength, Dexterity, Wits, Spirit, or Vitality.

 Rare merchants and travellers trade in souls and you can barter for goods and services with soul remnants.
 Certain spells or relics can also coalesce soul remnants from imbued souls.